B2B Content Marketing and LinkedIn Advertising | Industrial Product Marketing Part 4, Jim Londeree

 29:45 – Jim Londeree (Guest)

-If you have a lot of people you're trying to target, yes.
-If it's a very, very niche, like a focused group of people, I would.
-I would overlay a ton more of the personalized end emails from your sales navigator account, because then they're seeing it both.
-Right, they're seeing the news and we all have this kind of idea growing up in the television era, like if you're on a media like it's special right, lawyers, car dealers do it well, tv billboards same kind of thing.
+If you have a lot of people you’re trying to target, yes.
+If it’s a very, very niche, like a focused group of people, I would.
+I would overlay a ton more of the personalized end emails from your sales navigator account, because then they’re seeing it both.
+Right, they’re seeing the news, and we all have this kind of idea growing up in the television era, like if you’re on a media like its special right, lawyers, car dealers do it well, tv billboards same kind of thing.
 Mass communication media is still there.

 30:13